-By adding a description of your business, you allow users to know exactly what you do (as well as search engines).
+By adding a description of your business to your GBP, you allow users to know exactly what you do (as well as search engines).
 This shouldn’t be salesy, or an attempt to market your business.
 Instead, it should give users (and search engines) the info they require to determine if your business matches their needs or intent.

 Optimizing your web pages for given keywords will increase relevance and enhance your chances of being favored by the Google local algorithm.
 By performing basic competitor research and analyzing results you can determine what a search engine likes for a given search query or keyword.

 Below I have made a list of on-page attributes that should be considered when trying to increase relevance for a given keyword or topic.
 You can also check out the on-page checklist I have put together.